| Caranthir had identified forty

 He had travelled to Eryn Carantaur from the rural settlement at

-to take part in the ceremony.
+to take part in the Harvest Ceremony.

-he smiled at Gimli, who blushed beneath his beard.
-Aragorn tried
+at Gimli, who blushed beneath his beard.

-hard to put Gimli's love life out of his mind.
+Aragorn tried hard to put Gimli's love life out of his mind.

 "We have all had a wonderful time," Arafinwë continued.